NFIBrokerage/slipstream/guides/telemetry.md

 Each of these events follows the `:telemetry.span/3` pattern in measurements and in names: `event_prefix ++ [:start]` and `event_prefix ++ [:stop]` events are emitted using each of the above event prefixes.

+Note: connection telemetry will _not_ be emitted for any connections simulated in a `Slipstream.SocketTest`.